HarshTrivedi/hal-harness/README.md

 You will also need to **install docker** following the instructions [here](https://docs.docker.com/engine/install/).
 Docker is used during evaluation to run the USACO tasks.
 For linux users, you will also need to complete the linux post-installation steps [here](https://docs.docker.com/engine/install/linux-postinstall/).

 ### [AppWorld](https://appworld.dev/)
-- A benchmark for complex function/tool calling and/or coding agents
+- A benchmark for complex function calling and coding agents
 - Built on a high-fidelity API-based simulation of real-world apps, like Amazon, Gmail, Spotify, etc.
 - Supports both local and VM execution.